 Banana Protein vs. Other Fruits

 Although you might not immediately consider fruit as a good source of protein, fruits do have their place among the USDA's list of protein-rich foods.
-Using 100 grams as a measure of the amount of fruit, bananas have 1.1 grams.
-The fruits that are higher in protein than a banana are as follows:
+Using 100 grams as a standard measure, here's how bananas compare to other fruits:

 - Guavas with 2.55 grams of protein per 100 grams